KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 <hr>

+### 47) Programmatically retrieve things depicted in images
-47) In items 33 and 35 of [Part 4](Part%204%2C%20Images.html) we already looked at things (Wikidata entities) that can be seen in KB collection highlights, making images not only discoverable via the regular metadata, but also multilingually searchable by content (What's depicted in it?).
+In items 33 and 35 of [Part 4](Part%204%2C%20Images.html) we already looked at things (Wikidata entities) that can be seen in KB collection highlights, making images not only discoverable via the regular metadata, but also multilingually searchable by content (What's depicted in it?).
 Let's now look at how we can **[retrieve depicted entities programmatically](https://commons.wikimedia.org/wiki/Commons:Depicts#Access)**.
 We'll use  [Atlas de Wit 1698](https://commons.wikimedia.org/wiki/Category:Atlas_de_Wit_1698) for this .
 We can do this either via a) the [Wikimedia Commons SPARQL query service](https://commons.wikimedia.org/wiki/Commons:SPARQL_query_service), b) the Wikimedia Commons API or c) via the [Petscan tool](https://petscan.wmflabs.org/).

   a) To retrieve the depicted entities via the [Wikimedia Commons SPARQL query service](https://wcqs-beta.wmflabs.org), we use [this query](https://tinyurl.com/yg4qsbj4):